wenyuzhao/lxr-pldi-2022-artifact/README.md

 Due to the restrictions of docker, cassandra or even other benchmarks can be sliently killed by docker because of a large amount of memory reservations. _For this reason, we excluded cassandra from the evaluations._

 To fully reproduce all the results with minimal experiment error, feel free to our provided VirtualBox image (`LXR.ova`) or use `setup-vm.sh` to setup a native host.
-Please import the `.voa` image to VirtualBox or any other compatible VMs.
+Please checkout [the following section](#optional-import-and-setup-the-virtualbox-image) for detailed VirtualBox setup instructions.

 If you'd like to bring back cassandra, or exclude other benchmarks that are also killed by docker, please edit the `benchmarks.dacapochopin-29a657f` field at the start of the two benchmark config files (`/root/bench/xput.yml` and `/root/bench/latency.yml`).